AndresNamm/study/statistics/multiple_comparisons.md

 Now what happens if we do multiple experiments with this data?
 In this case the likelyhood of getting some observation that is in this 5 % is getting bigger.
 To avoid that we divide tha alpha with the number of experiments conducted.

-# FDR
+# FDR (False Discovery Ratio)

+Main aim is to keep the FDP (False Discovery Percentage as Small as Possible)

 + [Good tutorial 1 ](https://www.youtube.com/watch?v=rZKa4tW2NKs&t=33s)
 + [Good tutorial 2](https://www.youtube.com/watch?v=K8LQSvtjcEo)
 + FDP = False Discoveries / Total Discoveries (False Discoveries + True Discoveris)
 + More Or less The idea for FDR is that we set a linear function as the boundary for p-values.
 This linear function based on alpha will have an average value less then alpha.
-Which means that the p-values will have the mistake ratio on average less than alpha.
+Which means that the p-values will be distributed so that False Discovery ratio will be on average less than alpha .
 Somethin like that.
 Read mor about function average values [here](https://www.khanacademy.org/math/ap-calculus-ab/ab-applications-of-integration-new/ab-8-1/v/calculating-function-average-over-interval)
 + These videos are going to talk about P value distribution.
 This question answer from [Stefan explains how this works](https://stats.stackexchange.com/questions/10613/why-are-p-values-uniformly-distributed-under-the-null-hypothesis/481843#481843?newreg=081171011c3e48a293391a012ef9fab5)

 ![image](https://user-images.githubusercontent.com/21141607/155094467-2428f9e7-003a-4bba-8ca3-7deee7529ba4.png)